-BODY WORLDS & The Cycle of Life: From June 22nd to September 3rd
+BODY WORLDS & The Cycle of Life is closed.

 The exhibition features a special presentation on the human life cycle and ageing – from prenatal development and infancy to youth, adulthood and old age.
 It presents ageing in the context of the human life cycle, as a natural progression from the spark of life at conception to living with inspiration into later years.
 Incredible feats and cautionary tales about age related matters, as well as the latest findings in longevity research are staged alongside real human specimens preserved through plastination.

 BODY WORLDS: The Original Exhibition, is the first exhibition of its kind to inform the visitor about anatomy, physiology and health by viewing real human bodies preserved through Plastination, the preservation process invented by Dr. Gunther von Hagens in 1977, while he was working as an anatomist at the University of Heidelberg.
 Since the beginning of the exhibition series in Japan in 1995, more than 50 million visitors in over 90 cities in Asia, Europe, America and Africa have seen the world's most successful traveling exhibition.

 Each BODY WORLDS exhibition contains real human specimens, including whole-body plastinates as well as individual organs, organ configurations and translucent body slices.
 The spectacular plastinates in the exhibition take the visitor on an exciting journey of discovery under the skin.
 It provides a comprehensive insight into the anatomy and physiology of the human body.
 In addition to organ functions, common diseases are described in an easily understood manner by comparing healthy and affected organs.
 They show the long-term impact of diseases and addictions, such as tobacco or alcohol consumption, and demonstrate the mechanics of artificial knee and hip joints.